Point Lookout: a free weekly publication of Chaco Canyon Consulting

 When conducting experiments to test newborn ideas, conduct experiments.
 Insulate the experiments from any pressure to convert them into products.
 Your experiments will be cheaper, and when the time comes to actually build a product, it will be built right.

 If one of these ideas for experiments is itself a new idea for your organization, try adopting it — but experiment first.
-First in this series Go to top Top Next issue: Is the Question "How?" or "Whether?"
+New Ideas: Generation First issue in this series Go to top Top Next issue: Is the Question "How?" or "Whether?"
 Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!